Master and Commander: The Far Side of the World: Source material

-The film is drawn from the Aubrey–Maturin novels by Patrick O'Brian, but matches the events in no one novel.
+The film is drawn from the Aubrey–Maturin series by Patrick O'Brian, but matches the events in no one novel.
 The author drew from real events in the Napoleonic Wars, as he describes in the introduction to the first novel, Master and Commander.
-Many have speculated as to which Royal Navy captain matches the fictional character most.
-The Royal Navy Museum considers Captain Lord Cochrane as the inspiration for the character in the first novel, Master and Commander.
-No specific real life captain completely matches Aubrey, but the exploits of two naval captains inspired events in the novels, Captain Thomas Cochrane, and Captain William Woolsey.
+Various opinions have been offered with regard to which Royal Navy captain most closely matches the fictional character of Aubrey; David Cordingly, writing for The Daily Telegraph, suggested Thomas Cochrane, 10th Earl of Dundonald, a view with which the Royal Navy Museum concurs, at least with regard to the inspiration for the captain's character in the first novel, Master and Commander.

+While no specific British naval officer is a complete match for Aubrey, the exploits of two naval captains are said to have inspired events in the novels, the forementioned Captain Lord Thomas Cochrane, and Captain William Wolseley.
 Cochrane used the ruse of placing a light on a floating barrel at night to avoid capture.
-Woolsey, aboard HMS Papillon, disguised a ship under his command as a commercial boat; on discovering information that a rogue ship was on the other side of a small island, he sailed around the island and captured the Spanish ship by stratagem, on April 15, 1805.
+Wolseley, aboard HMS Papillon, disguised a ship under his command as a commercial boat; on discovering information that a rogue ship was on the other side of a small island, he sailed around the island and captured the Spanish ship, on April 15, 1805.

-The film combines elements from 3 different novels of Patrick O'Brian, but the basic plot mostly comes from his tenth novel The Far Side of the World.
-However, in the film version, the action takes place in 1805, during the Napoleonic wars, instead of 1812 during the War of 1812, as the producers wished to avoid offending American audiences.
-In consequence, the fictional opponent was changed from USS Norfolk to the French privateer frigate Acheron.
-Acheron in the film was reconstructed by the film's special-effects team who took stem-to-stern digital scans of USS Constitution at her berth in Boston, from which the computer model of Acheron was rendered.
-The film excludes scenes in ports, and, besides Brazilian women in a single scene, the novels' female characters were not adapted.
+The film combines elements from three different novels by O'Brian, but its principal source is his tenth novel, The Far Side of the World.
+The film, however, takes place in 1805 during the Napoleonic Wars rather than during the War of 1812; University of St. Francis historian Cathy Schultz claimed that the "filmmakers thought American audiences might not want to see Americans as the villains", leading them to "switc[h] the events to 1805", an assertion strongly disputed by 20th Century Fox chief executive Tom Rothman, who initiated the film's development.
+Rothman also denied claims that France had been used as the villain due to its objection to the Iraq War.
+He argued that the setting had been changed in order to avoid lengthy historical exposition on why the United States and the United Kingdom were fighting.
+Rothman also omitted scenes portraying homosexuality, violent impressment and corporal punishments of sailors, and severe hardships of life at sea in order to obtain a PG-13 rating.
+With regard to further differences between source novel and film, the fictional opponent was changed from USS Norfolk to the U.S.-built French privateer frigate Acheron.
+As well, the film excludes scenes from the books that took place in ports, and, besides Brazilian women in a single scene, the novels' female characters were not adapted.

 The episode in which Aubrey deceives the enemy by means of a raft bearing lanterns is taken from Master and Commander, while the episode in which Maturin directs surgery on himself, while gritting his teeth in pain, to remove a bullet is taken from HMS Surprise.
-The stern chase around Cape Horn is taken from the novel Desolation Island, although Acheron replaced the Dutch 74-gun warship Waakzaamheid, Surprise replaced Leopard, and in the book it is Aubrey who is being pursued around the Cape of Good Hope.